loyola-chicago-english/graduate-handbook/handbook.md

 Contact information is posted on the [department website](https://www.luc.edu/english).

+Whether you are in the M.A. or Ph.D. program, your main adviser will be the Director of Graduate Programs (abbreviated GPD).
+You are expected to confer with the GPD regularly about your course of study in pursuit of your degree.
+You are encouraged to meet with the GPD at other times as well to discuss your progress in the program and your future plans.

+For the role of the Placement Officer, see [Placement Officer].

 ### Department Offices

 The English Department and the offices of most graduate faculty are located on the fourth floor of the Crown Center for the Humanities on the Lake Shore Campus.